Matterhorn Bobsleds: 1990s–present

 The Skyway continued to travel through the mountain, but its passageway was now enclosed in similarly themed ice caves.
 Following the closure of the Skyway in 1994, the cavernous holes through which the Skyway buckets had traveled were partially filled in.
 The holes in the Tomorrowland face remained mostly intact, and an abandoned crate labeled "Wells Expedition" was also added in the crystal scene as a tribute to Frank Wells, who had died earlier that year.
 (Wells had climbed six of the Seven Summits, with only Mount Everest remaining at the time of his death.)
 At the end of the lift chain, a projection of snowfall was added.
 With the exception of the filling of certain holes, the mountain's original external structure remained largely unchanged.

-Several small refurbishments accrued between 2004-2005.
-In 2004, the safety spiel, formerly heard on the lift, was moved to the brake where cast members inspect seatbelts.
-The original spiel recorded by Jack Wagner was re-recorded by an actor with a German accent, but Wagner's Spanish spiel is still heard.
-The unloading spiel was also changed in 2005, from “Remain seated please” to “Please remain seated with your seatbelt fastened”, which was used in breakdown spiels.
-The loading station was revamped with new decorations, including new flowers, and new loading gates.
-Additional fences were added to the catwalks.

-The Matterhorn was closed on January 9, 2012 for a six-month refurbishment.
-The mountain was renovated, receiving new paint externally and some repairs internally.
-The vehicle seating arrangement was also modified to accommodate a single passenger in each seat rather than a lap-sitting arrangement of two riders.
-This resulted in three individual seats within each bobsled, with two cars linked for a total of six guests, similar to the configuration of the trains at Walt Disney World's version of Space Mountain.
-The new bobsleds were painted red, blue and green, and the ride reopened on June 15, 2012.
-As a result of the new trains, the height requirement was raised to 42 in (107 cm) from the original 35 in (89 cm).
-Other smaller changes were made, including the addition of wooden fences on the catwalks and a single-rider lane.
-The main Abominable Snowman animatronic at the top was given a moveable jaw, and the main roar was now much louder.
-It was toned back down around October of that year.